-A full ring table is a poker table with 9 or full ring players.
-There are 2 player head-to-head tables, "shorthanded" (SH) tables with 4-5 or 6 players and there are full ring (FR) tables which are usually 9 player tables (between 8 and full ring depending on the room).
-There are usually shorthanded and full ring player tables.
+A full ring table is a poker table with 9 or 10 players.
+There are head-to-head tables with 2 players, shorthanded (SH) tables with 4-5 or 6 players, and full ring (FR) tables, which generally have 9 players (between 8 and 10, depending on the cardroom).
+Shorthanded tables are generally contrasted with full ring tables.
 Each table will have its own style of play.
-In general, tournaments are more popular in full ring and games of cash games are more popular in shorthanded.
+In general, tournaments are more popular at full ring tables, while cash games are more popular at shorthanded tables.

-Each table has its own particularity.
-On SH tables, there is more action, players are more aggressive, 13s come back more often, there is more variance.
-In full ring, the 13's come back less often, the players are more conservative and the winning hand will always be a little stronger than in SH.
-There is also probably less bluffing in full ring than in SH.
-The variance is also a little lower in full ring.
-On the other hand, the profit per hour is greater on an HS table since you will play more hands per hour.
+Each table is different.
+At SH tables, there's more action, players are more aggressive, blinds come back more often and there's more variance.
+In the full ring, the blinds come back less often, players are more conservative and the hand that wins the jackpot will always be a little stronger than in SH.
+There's probably less bluffing in full ring than in SH.
+Variance is also a little lower in full ring.
+On the other hand, the profit per hour is greater on a SH table, since you'll be playing more hands per hour.